 He and Yathi were alone in a dense, green jungle.

 Shouting for help, but the thick vegetation absorbed all sound.

 They struggle to push past giant ferns with pinnules thick and prickly.

 Eku checked to see if blood was drawn.

-Too dark to see, he reached for Yathi, hoping to feel the strength of his back.
+Too dark to see, he reached for Yathi, feeling the strength of the muscles in his back.

 Together, they emerge onto a plateau of rock and the jungle faded mysteriously behind.

 Ulayo's breath was strong and Eku leaned his slight frame into the fast moving air.

 A sound rose.

 A buzzing, easily heard over the whistle Ulayo made in his ears.

 A column of water flowed across the top of the rock, near where he stood with Yathi.

 The buzzing came from the water, which followed a controlled path as a river does, but impossibly through the air.

 Like the water down a gorge, but without needing walls for support.

 Maybe this is what Tiuti means, Eku thought.

 When he talks of a place of only rock and water.

 No life.

 Umawa and Uwama, at their purest.

 As though he spoke out loud, Yathi replied, "But the water is trapped here."
 Eku was suddenly exhilarated!
 They are going the wrong way.
 They have been all along!
 He should have known.
 Excited, he turned to tell Yathi, but ...
 He cannot speak!
 Yathi was looking away, at people.
 Their tribe or another tribe.
 Too far away to tell.
 Yathi walked toward the people.
 Eku went to follow, but his movements were slow.
 In fact, he could barely lift his foot off the ground!
 He cannot talk or move!
 Straining mightily, Eku took a single, agonizingly slow step that took so long that Yathi and the people disappeared into the jungle.
 And now the jungle vanished.
 Again!
 Eku was ...
 ALONE!
 With only rock and the wrong flowing water.
 As if the situation could get worse, Eku realized he was unable to breathe.
 Yet ...
 Not suffocating?
 Impossible.
 He whipped his head in all directions.
 To find Yathi.
 To find anyone.
 But Eku was alone on the rock with the wrong flowing water.
 He tried to remember where he was.
 Landmarks.
 Beaches and rock escarpments.
 The fantastic jungle trees.

 Endless locations memorized every day, a habit drilled into Eku since weaning.

 But there was only rock.

 And water.

 He knew he needed to breathe, but there was no air.
 The world began to spin and everything went black.